-Streaming is a method where the trace data are offloaded from the target continuously, this means that a streaming trace can run for hours or even days depending on the setup.
+Streaming is a method where trace data are offloaded from the target continuously, this means that a streaming trace can run for hours or even days depending on the setup.
 The different streaming methods included can be found in the stream ports folder.
-If there are no stream ports available that works with the target and/or application a custom stream port can be made, as long as an interface with high enough bandwidth is used.
+If there are no stream ports available that work with the target and/or application a custom stream port can be made, as long as an interface with high enough bandwidth is used.

 Follow the below steps to integrate a stream port:

 Copy the files from the selected stream port into the project.